dkean/Sikuli12.11/Docs/Script-JythonDocs/source/region.rst

 	.. versionadded:: X1.0-rc2
 	.. py:method:: moveTo(location)

-		Set the position of this region regarding it's top left corner to the given location (the x and y values are modified).
+		Set the position of this region regarding its top left corner to the given location (the x and y values are modified).

 		:param location: location object becomes the new top left corner